-With over 1,000 student organizations, Ohio State provides a wide range of opportunities for students to get involved.
-Student organizations have a significant impact in providing effective learning environments for students, preparing them to live in a multicultural society and work in a global community.
+With over 1,000 student organizations, OSU provides a wide range of opportunities to get involved.
+Student organizations have a significant impact in providing effective learning environments, preparing you to live in a multicultural society and work in a global community.

 College and Department Student Organizations

 The CFAES campus may be small but the opportunities at limitless.
 Besides over 1000 university students organizations there are over 50 student organizations within CFAES, including Academic Teams, Greek Organizations, Honoraries and Clubs.
-There are also seven student clubs H&CS.
+There are also several student clubs in HCS.

-Students are encouraged to take part in one or more of the college's many student organizations or committees.
-Through involvement, students develop both personally and professionally and become acquainted with students in other sections and in other classes at the Moritz College of Law, as well as with students and faculty who have common interests and backgrounds.
+Students are encouraged to take part in one or more of the college's many student organizations.
+Through involvement, students develop both personally and professionally and become acquainted with students and faculty who have common interests and backgrounds.

 The Crops and Soils club provides social, educational, and leadership experiences for students interested in the fields of crops, soils, conservation, turf, and other related areas.
 The club serves as a fundraising organization for the Soils Judging and Weeds Teams at The Ohio State University.
 We raise funds through various events including hosting a food stand at the Farm Science Review each fall, and selling tomatoes and peppers each spring at the Chadwick Arboretum Spring Plant Sale.
 These events not only serve as fundraising events, but they also provide members with the opportunity to meet and network with various industry professionals.
 The club also enjoys having a good time as we participate in activities through both the College of Food Agricultural and Environmental Sciences, and the university as a whole.
 Each semester we try to participate in university intramural sports such as Dodgeball, Basketball, and Slow Pitch Softball.
 College activities such as Ag-Olympics and Pumpkin Carving events are also fun activities that we participate in.